 In addition to the already described vertical input relations a second type of such exists: the ones of specialised inputs.
 These are, compared to the earlier described input relations, mainly (though not entirely) non-local and are of a stronger character but usually not long lasting.
 They are typically built around the input or the development of a new element within the tourism firm and are thus closely related to the carrying through of an innovation.
 After this development has taken place the relation is typically, though not always, dissolved again.
 They may, as such, not be characterised as network relations as they are related to one transfer of resources at the general level.
 They do, however, have certain duration during the implementation or development of the new element, during which process there is a constant and intense cooperation among the firms as well as a large resource commitment (R1).
 They may therefore be considered temporarily strong network relations.
-They are not dense but rather singular relations can be argued to overcome the importance of spatial proximity.
+They are not dense but rather singular relations.
+The temporarily strong character of, and the intense information transfer within, these relations can be argued to overcome the importance of spatial proximity.